Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 There are very few open, vendor neutral benchmarks in this space.
 HSI is not perfect or finished, but it is documented, it can be implemented in open source and it is evolving in public.

-For NovaCustom machines with Dasharo, reaching HSI-3 means we now have a concrete, open and checkable way to talk about their platform security level.
 -->

 ---